semrush/intergalactic/website/docs/components/bulk-textarea/bulk-textarea.md

 ### Rows

 Each row is numbered.
 Rows that fail validation are marked with a `Warning` icon on the right.
-Rows that exceed the limit have a different background color.
+Rows that exceed the limit are highlighted.

 ![](static/bulktextarea-rows.png)